rohitsubedi/tic-tac-toe/README.md

 # TIC TAC TOE

 App for Andriod to play tic tac toe.
 Initially it is only designed to play with computer.
-It uses minmax algorithm for determining to winning step for a computer player
+It uses minimax algorithm for determining to winning step for a computer player

 ## TODO
 Add play with friend functionality